 If your vehicle breaks down or is involved in an accident, the last thing you want to worry about is finding another car.
 Aside from collision and comprehensive coverage, there are auto insurance policy “riders” you can add to your insurance policy for minimal cost.
 Adding a rental car rider to your coverage might make sense depending on your unique situation, especially if your vehicle needs frequent repairs.
 If you add a rental reimbursement rider to your policy, your insurance company may secure a rental car as a service to you during your claims process.

 Find additional options with rental reimbursement coverage.
-This coverage pays for your use of a rental vehicle.
-By also including our towing and labor rider to your plan, your car is towed to a service center at no additional cost.
+This coverage helps pay for your use of a rental vehicle.

 If your primary vehicle typically has multiple drivers, or if you have other legal drivers in your household, it's important to list each driver on your policy.
 However, most car insurance policies also allow permissive use of your vehicle, which covers legal drivers who've been given permission to use your car.